KoBeWi/Metroidvania-System/README.md

 `Game.tscn` is the main scene of the project.
 It contains player with camera and UI.
 Player is a separate scene with CharacterBody2D root.
 It uses the default template controller, with some modifications like double jump and reset position.
 UI elements are Minimap, FullMap (with Percent) and CollectibleCount.
 Their logic is contained inside built-in scripts.
 The CollectibleCount is managed by Game, which has the only external script in this scene.

 Game scene manages room transitions and project-specific save data.
+The script inherits [MetSys Game](#metsys-game).
 Check the comments in `Game.gd` for more details.
-Other functions in this scene are Minimap (using the Template minimap), Map Window and discovered percentage label.
-The script inherits [MetSys Game](#metsys-game).
+Other functions in this scene are Minimap, Map Window and discovered percentage label.
+The minimap is made using the [Template's Minimap](#minimap) node, while the map window is drawn manually (but it can technically use/extend Minimap too).

 #### Collectibles